vyperlang/vyper/docs/compiling-a-contract.rst

 Compiler Optimization Modes
 ===========================

-The vyper CLI tool accepts an optimization mode ``"none"``, ``"codesize"``, or ``"gas"`` (default).
+The Vyper CLI tool accepts an optimization mode ``"none"``, ``"codesize"``, or ``"gas"`` (default).
 It can be set using the ``--optimize`` flag.
 For example, invoking ``vyper --optimize codesize MyContract.vy`` will compile the contract, optimizing for code size.
 As a rough summary of the differences between gas and codesize mode, in gas optimized mode, the compiler will try to generate bytecode which minimizes gas (up to a point), including:

 * using a sparse selector table which optimizes for gas over codesize
 * inlining some constants, and